Diethood » Recipes » Dinner Recipes » Seafood » Salmon » Baked Honey Mustard Salmon

 Why You’ll Love This Easy Salmon Recipe

 • Full of flavor.
-Just like my air fryer salmon with mustard sauce, oven-baked honey mustard salmon ticks all the boxes for a filling, flavor-packed dinner.
 I love the combination of tangy mustard and sweet honey slathered all over these tender filets.
-Topped with crunchy and buttery Panko breadcrumbs?
+Topped with crunchy and buttery Panko breadcrumbs?!
 Come on.

 • Only 5 ingredients.
 Another thing that makes this recipe so easy is that it only needs a few basic ingredients.
 Even the homemade sauce uses pantry staples you probably have on hand.